 At Newcastle Psychologist & Counselling, we support you to resolve issues that are holding you back.
 CBT is very much a collaborative process, and your psychologist is dedicated to enabling you to make decisions yourself, rather than making them for you.

-Our team often have a short conversation with clients before they come for their first session, so you’ll understand the benefits of CBT and to ensure that they are the best therapist to help.
+Our team often have a short conversation with clients before they come for their first session, so you’ll understand the benefits of Cognitive-Behavioural Therapy and to ensure that they are the best therapist to help.
 If there’s anything you’re not sure of, or if you’d like more details on anything discussed in this article, one of us will be pleased to answer your questions.

-How Cognitive-Behavioural Therapy Helps
+How Does Cognitive-Behavioural Therapy Help?

-CBT focuses primarily on the here and now though may also look at what’s happened in your past and how this may be impacting your current situation.
+Cognitive-Behavioural Therapy focuses primarily on the here and now though may also look at what’s happened in your past and how this may be impacting your current situation.
 It focuses on helping you to find everyday, practical solutions to feel more positive and able to deal with challenges.

 - Bi-polar disorder